Superstars of Wrestling (Canadian TV series): Notable talent

 The show featured a number of wrestlers who were regulars in the Detroit-Windsor and Montreal territories.
 When the IWA began recruiting wrestlers, rival NWA promoters threatened to blackball anyone who worked for the new promotion.
 After its close, a number of former stars found a home on Superstars including Cannon's former charges Eric the Red and The Mongols.
 On one of the early episodes of Superstars, the team defended the IWA Tag Team Championship against Dino Bravo and Luis Martinez.
-Using Sailor White as the main "heel" performer, the show also boasted names such as Buddy Austin, Bull Curry, Crusher Cortez, Don Kent, Hartford Love, Mighty Igor, Johnny War Eagle, Bob Dellassera, Tony Parisi and Otto Von Heller.
+Using Sailor White as the main "heel" performer, the show also boasted names such as Buddy Austin, Bull Curry, Crusher Cortez, Don Kent, Hartford Love, Mighty Igor, Johnny War Eagle, Bob Della Serra, Tony Parisi and Otto Von Heller.
 Percival A. Friend from NWA Central States made a number of appearances on the show as well.

 Cannon was successful in creating a few "homegrown" stars for the show.
 Superstars was the birthplace of manager "Supermouth" Dave Drason who had previously appeared in "Universal Wrestling".
 He was the top manager on Superstars in the mid-1970s.
 Drason was the manager of the mysterious El Santos, a pair of masked wrestlers originally portrayed by Duncan McTavish and Terry Yorkson, who were a popular tag team during the show's early history.
 Later on, Superstars featured midget wrestlers such as Cowboy Lang, Farmer Pete and Little John.
 Chief Lone Eagle, who would briefly hold the NWA World Midget's Championship in the early 1980s, got his start working for Cannon's group.

 The show's biggest attraction, however, was arguably George Cannon himself who quickly emerged as an entertaining on-air personality for his deadpan humor and witty one-liners.

 His likeable personality and skill at improvisation was responsible for some of the show's most memorable moments.
 One popular segment was the "Iron Stomach" challenge in which Cannon invited members of the studio audience to take turns punching him in the stomach as hard as they could.
 These participants ranged from teenage boys to adult men who "would invariably pound George in the stomach and grimace or shake their hands in pain".
 While being punched, Cannon would occasionally perform a humorous monologue (e.g. reading from the works of Shakespeare) or, describing the action in a mock play-by-play voice, playfully taunting the participants by asking "Is that the best you can do?".